 SA Objective Proposed Policy No policy HRA implications the opportunity to secure appropriate paid employment. areas where existing employment uses are present will also help to support the creation of internal completion for employees which could also provide benefits for the District. this option might result in other development that contributes towards the economic growth of the District so an 'uncertain effect is predicted'.
 8. To ensure the sustainable development of the proposed economic growth and encourage industrial and employment development at key sites within the District to support priority regeneration areas.
 Permanent.
 Direct.
 ST/LT ++ This option is likely to have a positive effect on the local economy because it supports the creation of new employment sites that can contribute towards economic growth and GVA.
 The spread of sites also means that some of these benefits can trickledown to adjacent area and support wider regeneration.
 Permanent.
 Direct.
 ST/LT - /?
 This option could potentially have a negative effect because it could result in development that does not create employment opportunities or contribute towards economic growth.
 However, it is noted that this option might result in other development that contributes towards the economic growth of the District so an 'uncertain effect is predicted'.
 NA 9.
 To protect and enhance the areas natural, semi-natural and street scene to support the tourist economy.
 Permanent.
 Direct.
 ST/LT ?
 Both the proposed policy and no policy option have the pote on how the sites are developed, in terms of the mix of brown are located within urban areas and could have a positive effe nfield / greenfield development occurring.
 However others NA 10.
-To improve efficiency in land use through the re-use of previously developed land and existing buildings, including reuse of materials from buildings, and encourage urban renaissance. ermanent.
+To improve efficiency in land use through the re-use of previously developed land and existing buildings, including reuse of materials from buildings, and encourage urban renaissance.
+Permanent.
 Direct.
 ST/LT -/?
-These sites include greenfield and previously developed land and as a result an uncertain negative effect is predicted for oth options.
-NA 11.
+These sites include greenfield and previously developed lan both options. d and as a result an uncertain negative effect is predicted for NA 11.
 To ensure that a sustainable pattern of development is pursued.
 Permanent.
 Direct.
-ST/LT ?/+ The majority of existing sites are located on key road routes.
-As a result they are more likely to be accessible via public transport and non-motorised modes of transport.
-Therefore a minor beneficial effect is predicted.
-NA 12.
+ST/LT ?/+ The majority of existing sites are located on key road routes transport and non-motorised modes of transport.
+Therefore a NA 12.
 To conserve and enhance the character and quality of the area's landscape and townscape particularly associated with town centres and coastal areas.
 Permanent.
 Direct.
-ST/LT ?/+ Both options could have positive or negative effect on landscape, character of open space and the public realm as well as the appearance of the District's countryside.
-However, given that the development at the majority of these sites is already substantially complete, the surrounding landscape character is less likely to be sensitive to change.
-NA 13.
+ST/LT ?/+ Both options could have positive or negative effect on lands as the appearance of the District's countryside.
+However, gi already substantially complete, the surrounding landscape c ven that the development at the majority of these sites is NA 13.
 To preserve and enhance sites, features and areas of historic archaeological or architectural importance, and their settings.
 Permanent.
 Direct.
 ST/LT ?
-Both the proposed policy and no policy option could have positive or negative effect on conservation areas, listed buildings, scheduled monuments and other features of cultural, historical or archaeological value and their setting.
-NA 14.
+Both the proposed policy and no policy option could have p buildings, scheduled monuments and other features of cultu NA 14.
 To improve air quality in areas where air quality (pollutant) levels exceed national standards.
 Permanent.
 Indirect.
 ST/LT ?
 NA